OPSILab/Idra/README.md

 * [Copying and License](#copying-and-license)

 ## Introduction
-This is the repository code of **Idra - Open Data Federation** platform.
+This is the repository code of **Idra - Open Data Federation Platform** .

 Any feedback on this documentation is highly welcome, including bugs, typos and suggestions.
 You can use github [issues](https://github.com/OPSILab/Idra/issues) to provide feedback.